-ur Case Management Department is staffed with Nurses, Social Workers, and a Dietitian to assist you with your needs.
-Nurses called Case Managers, Social Workers, and our Dietitian can assist you with managing your medical care and identifying financial assistance programs.
+Our Case Management Department is staffed with Nurses and Social Workers to assist you with your needs.
+Nurses and Social Workers can assist you with managing your medical care and in identifying financial assistance programs.

 Case Management services are included in your Plan benefit package.
 When the situation becomes too much for you, our Case Management department can help.
 Maybe you need a transplant, are dealing with a cancer diagnosis, or have a wound that isn't getting better.
 Perhaps you notice that you are starting to fall more often.
 Our goal is to assist you in managing your treatment plan.

 Nurses can also help when questions arise about your chronic conditions.
 This could be about diabetes or heart disease, for example.
 Our nurses help you manage your condition in your everyday life.
 Their goal for you is to prevent further complications.